jansoganci/banana.universe/docs/legal/privacy.md

 We collect minimal data necessary for app functionality:

 - **Email Address:** For account creation and authentication
+- **User ID/Identifier:** For account management and service access
 - **Photos:** For AI processing and enhancement
-- **Device ID:** For rate limiting and abuse prevention
 - **Purchase History:** For subscription management
-- **Usage Analytics:** Anonymous app performance data

 ## How We Use Your Data

 All data is used solely for app functionality:
 - Photos are processed by AI and stored temporarily (24 hours) or up to 30 days
-- Email is used for authentication only
+- Email and User ID are used for authentication and account management only
 - No data is sold or shared with third parties except our service providers
-- Analytics are used to improve app performance and user experience

 ## Service Providers